Can Global XAI Methods Reveal Injected Behaviours in LLMs? SHAP vs Rule Extraction vs RuleSHAP: Belief Abstraction Pipeline for Rule Extraction in LLMs

-\textbf{Main assumptions and important workaround.} The mapping process assumes that certain conceptual properties are learned in an AI's latent space to model text generation.
-For instance, topics like war, disease, and famine often carry a negative bias in human writing, and we expect an LLM trained on such texts to share this bias.
-So, if bias relates to these properties, text-to-ordinal mapping can reveal the nature of this relationship.
-Moreover, the framework also assumes that topics with identical \(\mathbf{u}\)-vectors (\(\mathbf{u}_i = \mathbf{u}_j\)) yield similar output vectors \(\mathbf{v}_i\) and \(\mathbf{v}_j\), an assumption that may fail due to LLM non-determinism.
-To address this, a sufficiently large \(\mathcal{T}\) is needed to ensure statistical power and detectable correlations between \(\mathbf{u}_i\) and \(\mathbf{v}_i\).
-These correlations can be estimated via Pearson or Spearman methods for linear or monotonic biases, or via distance correlation \cite{szekely2009brownian} for non-linear biases (as in our case).
-Thus, \emph{any global XAI insight from text-to-ordinal mappings should be supported by correlation evidence certifying abstraction validity}.
+\textbf{Main assumption and important workaround.} The framework above assumes that topics with identical \(\mathbf{u}\)-vectors (\(\mathbf{u}_i = \mathbf{u}_j\)) yield similar output vectors \(\mathbf{v}_i\) and \(\mathbf{v}_j\), an assumption that can fail because textual generation and scoring are not perfectly stable.
+To address this, a sufficiently large \(\mathcal{T}\) is needed to ensure statistical power and \textit{detectable correlations} between \(\mathbf{u}_i\) and \(\mathbf{v}_i\).
+These correlations are estimated via Pearson or Spearman methods for linear or monotonic regularities, or via \textit{distance correlation} \citep{szekely2009brownian} for nonlinear regularities (as in our case).
+Thus, \emph{global XAI insights from text-to-ordered mappings should be supported by correlation evidence showing that the abstractions capture the intended regularities}.